openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

 -  name of variable that contains a list of variable names containing fragment-specific metadata (such as descriptions)

+-  name of variable that contains definitions for built-in fragments

 This allows listing enabled configuration fragments in ``OE_FRAGMENTS`` variable like this::